 '''

 undisplay ribbon

 ribbon display not needed any more

 undisplay g_icos

 a graphics object not needed any more

-undisplay a/w,hoh

 who cares about water molecules ...

-just "labels" will do the same
+undisplay string

 see also "delete label" command

-undisplay residue labels

-undisplay string

 undisplay a//h

 who cares about hydrogens ...

 undisplay hbond a_1./1:29

 ... and, hence, about H-bonds

 undisplay tether a/12:20

 undisplay box

 undisplay cursor

 undisplay origin

 undisplay the coordinate frame

 undisplay window

 delete GL graphics window

 '''

-2.20.81. unfix
+2.20.76. unfix

-'''

-unfix[only] Vs select

-'''
+unfix [ only ] Vs\select

 unfix (set free) specified variables (such as bond lengths, angles and phases or torsions) in an ICM-object.
 Opposite to fix command.
-This operation can be applied to the current object only (use set object os_newObj first).
+This operation can be applied to the current object only (use set object os\newObj first).

-Important: since it only makes sense to unfix variables which are currently fixed, use Vs_select which selects among ALL (both free and fixed) variables, as opposed to vs which selects only from FREE variables.
+Important: since it only makes sense to unfix variables which are currently fixed, use Vs\select which selects among ALL (both free and fixed) variables, as opposed to vs\ which selects only from FREE variables.